Download (PDF: 311 KB)

 The full forgiveness form includes instructions for borrowers, and is updated to reflect the changes in forgiveness requirements made by the PPP Flexibility Act on June 5, 2020 (importantly, the longer covered period of 24-weeks for new loans and the 60% payroll requirement).

-Note: On July 28, 2021, the SBA announced that they are launching a new, streamlined forgiveness application portal for loans of $150K or less, to begin accepting new applications on August 4, 2021.
+Note: On July 28, 2021, the SBA announced the launch of a new, streamlined forgiveness application portal for loans of $150K or less, which began accepting applications on August 4, 2021.
 This application portal is available to independent contractors and sole proprietors to use.
 The portal does require that the individual lenders opt-in to the program, which they can do at https://directforgiveness.sba.gov/requests/borrower/login/?next=/%3Futm_medium%3Demail%26utm_source%3Dgovdelivery.

 10. Will I be audited by the SBA/Treasury before qualifying for forgiveness?